Professor Mitra develops STEM teaching tool

 The content is being created with the help of student developers with key curriculum inputs from teachers at York Region’s St. Robert’s School in Markham.

-This initiative is funded by Ontario Centres of Excellence (OCE) AdvancingEducation program program aimed at connecting Ontario’s public education system with companies to test and demonstrate innovate products and technology.
+This initiative is funded by Ontario Centres of Excellence (OCE) AdvancingEducation program aimed at connecting Ontario’s public education system with companies to test and demonstrate innovative products and technology.
 York University’s Academic Innovation Fund also contributed to the initiative.
-A partnership between the Ministry of Government and Consumer Services (MGCS) and OCE, AdvancingEducation brings innovation into classrooms across the province by matching needs in the public education system with innovative products and services from Ontario companies
+A partnership between the Ministry of Government and Consumer Services (MGCS) and OCE, AdvancingEducation brings innovation into classrooms across the province by matching needs in the public education system with innovative products and services from Ontario companies.

 Together with Quanser’s qdex™ technology, a unique mobile content development platform allows phones and tablets to do advanced engineering-style computing.